 The JF Library Foundation is a non-profit 501(c)(3) private operating foundation.
 Donations are tax deductible.

-The mission of the JF Library Foundation
+The Mission of the JF Library Foundation is dedicated to the conservation

-for the residents and visitors of Boca Grande.
+and cultural center for the residents and visitors of Boca Grande.

 During the “season,” the Foundation sponsors and collaborates with various island groups to further its mission to present literary, artistic, entertaining and other stimulating programs.